Eddy Kenzo

-Edrisah Kenzo Musuuzah, professionally known as Eddy Kenzo, is a Ugandan singer, music executive, the president and founder of Uganda National Musicians Federation and a member of Big Talent Entertainment.
-He made his breakthrough after the release of his single Stamina.
-He received international attention after the release of his single, "Sitya Loss" in 2014 and an accompanying viral video that featured the Ghetto Kids.
-In total, he has released 4 albums, including Roots in 2018 and most recently Made in Africa in 2021.
+Edrisah Kenzo Musuuzah, professionally known as Eddy Kenzo, is a Ugandan singer, music executive, and president and founder of the Uganda National Musicians Federation and a member of Big Talent Entertainment.
+He gained wider recognition following the release of his single "Stamina", which marked a breakthrough in his music career.
+He later attracted international attention through his subsequent musical releases.
+"Sitya Loss" in 2014 and an accompanying viral video that featured the Ghetto Kids.
+In total, he has released four albums, including Roots in 2018 and Made in Africa in 2021.
 Kenzo has also won a Nickelodeon Kids' Choice Award in 2018, a BET Award in 2015, and multiple All Africa Music Awards.

-In 2022, Kenzo was nominated for a Grammy Award for Best Global Performance, for Gimme Love, (Matt B featuring Kenzo).
-The song's U.S. Afrobeats Billboard chart peak was in November 2022, when it hit number 36.
-Matt B and Kenzo performed, Gimme Love at the Eddy Kenzo Festival at Kololo Airstrip in Uganda to an audience of over 20,000, including Uganda's Prime Minister Robinah Nabbanja.
+In 2022, Kenzo was nominated for a Grammy Award for Best Global Performance for "Gimme Love" (Matt B featuring Kenzo).
+The song peaked at number 36 on the Billboard U.S. Afrobeats Songs chart in November 2022.
+Matt B and Kenzo performed "Gimme Love" at the Eddy Kenzo Festival at Kololo Airstrip in Uganda to an audience of over 20,000, including Uganda's Prime Minister Robinah Nabbanja.
 Kenzo was the first Ugandan artist to win the BET Award in 2015 and the first Ugandan artist to be nominated for a Grammy award.

 Early life and education

 Edrisah Musuuza was born in Masaka, Uganda.
-His mother died when he was about 5 years old, and he spent the following 13 years living largely on the streets of Masaka and Kampala.
-Initially, Kenzo aspired to be a professional footballer and joined Masaka Local Council FC's camp at the age of 9.
+His mother died when he was about five years old, and he spent the following 13 years living largely on the streets of Masaka and Kampala.
+Initially, Kenzo aspired to be a professional footballer and joined Masaka Local Council FC's camp at the age of nine.
 He received a sports bursary while at Lubiri Secondary School in Kampala, but he didn't complete his studies.

 Kenzo is naturally left-handed, but was constantly beaten by his foster family for eating with the left hand.